Heavybullets8/custom-formats/README.md

   - **`path`**: The directory path where the files for that subkey are located.
   - **`exclude` (optional)**: A list of filenames to **exclude** from synchronization.
 This prevents your custom files from being overwritten during the sync process.

 - **`additional_sync`**: Specifies additional files to synchronize from the upstream repository.
-By default, it includes certain markdown files and `metadata.json`.
-You can add or remove files as needed.
+By default, it includes files required by Recyclarr to verify the repository.

 #### **Customizing Your Configuration**